-Application for interim orders after complaint referred to QCAT
+Application for an injunction to protect the complainant's interests after complaint referred to QCAT

-1. Before you apply to QCAT for interim orders
+1. Before you apply to QCAT for an injunction

-An interim order is an order made in a proceeding before the final decision is made.
+An injunction is an order made in a proceeding before the final decision is made.
 It may protect a party’s position while the proceeding is running, or provide for something to be done to make sure that any final decision of QCAT can be effective.

-Before you apply you must ensure you follow the guidelines as set out below for making an interim application including providing reasons and supporting material as to why interim orders should be made by QCAT.
+Before you apply you must ensure you follow the guidelines as set out below for making an interim application including providing reasons and supporting material as to why an injunction should be made by QCAT.
 QCAT will determine your application urgently once it is received.

 There is no prescribed fee to make this application.

-When filing the application, you are required to file the application and supporting material along with three copies in one of the following ways:
+When filing the injunction request, you are required to file your written request and supporting material along with three copies in one of the following ways:

 Emailenquiries@qcat.qld.gov.au